 I have long puzzled over the idea of purpose and calling in life.
-Overtime, what I have come to realise is that while some may find contentment and joy in the beauty of living generally, most of us need something (or things) to occupy ourselves with!
+What I have come to realise is that while some may find contentment and joy in the beauty of living generally, most of us need something (or things) to occupy ourselves with!

 Whether it is designing bridges, beekeeping or trekking, I believe that we all have a calling to which we are each uniquely attracted.
-I, for example, am passionate about people as a coach and about music as a heavy metal guitarist.
+I, for example, am passionate about people as a coach and about music.
 And I know that my life would be incomplete if I did not embrace what I am naturally drawn to.
-In the same way that we need rich relationships and to connect with nature, I believe we all need to find our calling.
+In the same way that we need rich relationships and nature, I believe we all need to find our calling.

 I feel that we could take this idea even further.
 We do not need to be limited by what we appear to be good at.
 If we are interested enough and willing to devote the time and energy, enormous skill in almost anything can be developed overtime.
 As the virtuoso pianist Phil Best said in conversation to me, “your skill is only as great as your passion”.